galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 > **Step 2**: Rename outputs of `gfastats` step to as `Hap1 stats` and `Hap2 stats`
 >
-> This would generate summary files that look like this (only first six rows are shown):
+> This would generate summary files that look like this (only the first six rows are shown):
 >
 > ```
 > Expected genome size    11747160